Mainframe-Renewal-Project/sear-docs/interfaces/python/dataset.md

 ### Extracting a specific dataset profile

-The sample below extracts information about a specific dataset profile.
+The sample below extracts information about a dataset profile called `"FDEGILIO.TEST.*"`.

 ```python